ntblab/neuropipe-support/doc/tutorial_intro/tutorial.rst

 - how to run programs from the UNIX command line,
 - how to move around the directory tree with *cd*,
-- relative pathnames,
+- relative pathnames, and
 - symbolic links.

 In addition to basic familiarity with the UNIX command line, you'll need access to a UNIX-based computer (Mac OSX or any flavor of Linux should work), with git_, `BXH XCEDE tools`_, and FSL_ installed.
 If you're at Princeton, use rondo_, which has all the necessary tools installed.
+If not, you'll have to download these packages and modify the pathnames in *prototype/link/globals.sh* to source the correct packages.
+You'll only have to do it once for each project you begin.

 .. _git: http://git-scm.com/
 .. _`BXH XCEDE tools`: http://nbirn.net/tools/bxh_tools/index.shtm